bruceplai/ml-capstone/README.md

 Currently retraining can be done by replacing the dataset url in airbnb.py.
 This can be streamlined to a process that is run regularly (perhaps weekly or monthly) as new data is available.
 Unfortunately, the <a href="http://insideairbnb.com/get-the-data.html">data source</a> does not appear to have an API to get the latest data.
 Maybe a date-based process can be implemented to check for updated data sets.

+Another area of enhancement could be to allow the user to input a listing address and have the model API query Google Maps API for latitude and longitude values.

 Suggestions for other fixes and improvements are welcome as well!